ilyasaikram/ilyasaikram/README.md

 ## Hello i'm Ilyasa Alvirgia Ikram

-Someone who has an interest in the field of computers, such as conducting several experiments using Linux, building and managing a server or network, conducting pentesting with several tools, besides that I also like graphic design, such as making posters, editing videos and photos, and I also have an interest in the field of Internet Of Think's such as creating several IoT projects with Arduino, ESP8622, and Android.
+Someone who has an interest in the field of computers, such as conducting several experiments using Linux, building and managing a server or network, conducting pentesting with several tools, besides that I also like graphic design, such as making posters, editing videos and photos, and I also have an interest in the field of Internet Of Think's such as creating several IoT projects with Arduino, ESP8622, and modify Android.

 ## <a href="https://icons8.com/"><img width="24" height="24" src="https://img.icons8.com/fluency/48/design.png" alt="design"/></a> My Skillset